I cried. She cried. The odds were stacked against us. We were both unprepared. We almost gave up.

 I don’t want to experience that kind of rock bottom again.
 I’m okay if I fail, but as long as I can, I will prevent it from happening.

 Then again, life is unpredictable — bad things happen at random times.
 And we don’t have control over that.

 What should I do?
 Focus on learning and mastering my craft.
 Focus on doing great work and providing value.
 Focus on improving myself and inspiring people to do the same.
 Focus on connecting to the right people.
 Focus on love.

 The point is to focus on the things I can control.

 What about money?
-Doesn’t it make lives more comfortable and allow people to do more things?
+Doesn’t it make life more comfortable and allow people to do more things?
 Yes.
 But I don’t want to work only for money.
 I want bigger reasons such as growth, value, and meaning.

 If I keep worrying about losing money and earning more money, I will never earn the right amount of money I need to finance my growth as a person — also my wife’s growth.

 Focus on thinking right + doing right.
 Not worrying.